appsmithorg/appsmith-docs/website/docs/reference/appsmith-framework/widget-actions/show-modal.md

 showModal(modalName: string): Promise
 ```

+This function accepts the following parameters:
-* This function accepts a parameter of type _string_ which is the name of the modal widget to open.
+* A parameter of type _string_ which is the name of the modal widget to open.

 _Example:_